Cirius1792/hs-service-template/README.md

 - **No secrets committed** — runtime variables live in `stack.env` (populated from CI secrets or a local `.env`).
 - **Template auto-updates via cruft** — generated repos stay in sync with template improvements through automated pull requests.

-With these conventions, rolling out a new homelab service is as simple as: generate the repo → configure the image → push to main.
+With these conventions, rolling out a new service is as simple as: generate the repo → configure the image → push to main.
 All supporting automation (validation, deployment, releases) is ready out of the box.